SummerSlam (1989): Storylines

 The main feud heading into SummerSlam pitted WWF Champion Hulk Hogan and Brutus "The Barber" Beefcake against "Macho Man" Randy Savage and Zeus.
 At WrestleMania V in April 1989, Hogan defeated Savage to win his second WWF Championship (then known as the WWF World Heavyweight Championship).
 WWF financed a professional wrestling movie "No Holds Barred".
 Hogan starred as the hero Rip, a popular professional wrestler, while Tom Lister played the villain Zeus.
 In the movie, Hogan defeated Zeus.
 The rivalry spanned in WWF, because Zeus wanted to take revenge from Hogan in real-life due to Hogan breaking Zeus's nose on set.
 In the WWF, he was also billed as Zeus.
 He made his first appearance on WWF television on the May 27, 1989, edition of Saturday Night's Main Event XXI before Hogan's WWF title defense against Big Boss Man in a steel cage match.
 He was introduced by Boss Man's manager Slick.
 During Hogan's entrance, Zeus brutally attacked him.
 On the July 29 edition of Saturday Night's Main Event XXII, Zeus attacked Brutus Beefcake during Beefcake's match with Hogan's rival Randy Savage.
 Zeus did this because Beefcake was on the cusp of defeating Randy Savage.
 Hogan came to the rescue but was unable to drop Zeus because Savage gave him two chair shots in the back.
 This led to the Hogan & Beefcake vs. Savage & Zeus encounter at SummerSlam.

-The main singles match on the card was between Ravishing Rick Rude versus The Ultimate Warrior for the WWF Intercontinental Heavyweight Championship.
+The main singles match on the card was between Ravishing Rick Rude versus Ultimate Warrior for the WWF Intercontinental Heavyweight Championship.
 They had a "Super Posedown" at the Royal Rumble in January 1989 which was won by Warrior, prompting Rude to angrily attack him with a steel workout bar.
 This led to their title match at WrestleMania V, where Warrior lost the Intercontinental Heavyweight Championship to Rude.
 They were signed to a rematch for the title at SummerSlam, with Rude defending the title against Warrior.